U.S. House Speaker Pelosi unveils proposal to lower drug prices

 By Susan Cornwell

-WASHINGTON, Sept 19 (Reuters) - U.S. House Speaker Nancy Pelosi released proposed legislation on Thursday that would allow the federal government to negotiate the prices of hundreds of prescription drugs for Medicare healthcare beneficiaries as well as other consumers.
+WASHINGTON, Sept 19 (Reuters) - U.S. House Speaker Nancy Pelosi, a Democrat, proposed legislation on Thursday to allow the federal government to negotiate the prices of hundreds of prescription drugs, and said she hoped for support from Republican President Donald Trump.

-Americans pay the highest prices for prescription drugs in the world, as most other developed nations have single-payer systems with the government negotiating prices for its people.

-Democrats promised to curb prescription drug prices during last year's congressional election campaign, when they won the majority in the House of Representatives.
-U.S. President Donald Trump has also promised to lower prices but has been struggling to deliver on that before the November 2020 election.

 But many of Trump's fellow Republicans, who run the Senate, are not keen on letting the government negotiate over prices, saying it amounts to price fixing.
-Elements of Pelosi's plan are also opposed by the pharmaceutical industry.
+Initial reaction to Pelosi's plan was negative from both House and Senate Republicans.

+"We hope to have White House buy-in, because that seems to be the root to getting any votes in the United States Senate, and we want as strong a bipartisan vote as we can in the House and the Senate.
+We would hope that they would support this," Pelosi told a news conference.

+Americans pay the highest prices for prescription drugs in the world, as most other developed nations have single-payer systems with their governments negotiating prices.

+Democrats promised to curb prescription drug prices during last year's congressional election campaign, when they captured the majority in the House of Representatives.

+Trump has also promised to lower prices but has been struggling to deliver on that before the November 2020 presidential election.

+Senator John Thune, the number two Senate Republican, said Pelosi's plan was "heavy-handed" and would be "dead on arrival" in the Senate.
+The plan was "essentially kind of killing the free market for drugs," he told reporters.

+"My conversations with the president have been about making this a priority," said Pelosi, who consulted with the White House while developing her bill.
+"I believe that he considers it so and we can work together."

+Such cooperation would be a rare example of bipartisanship in Trump's Washington, highly polarized along partisan lines.

-Pelosi's proposal would allow the U.S. government every year to negotiate prices on "as many as possible of the 250 most costly drugs to Medicare and the entire U.S. health system" that lack price competition, a summary of the bill said.
+Pelosi's proposal would allow the U.S. government every year to negotiate prices on at least 25 of the 250 most costly drugs that lack price competition, a summary of the bill said.

-In the first year alone, drugs representing more than half of all Medicare "Part D" drug spending would be subject to the negotiation process, including insulin, it said.

-"To deliver maximum savings for the greatest number of Americans, the price determined by the negotiations process would be available to all purchasers - not just Medicare beneficiaries," the summary said.
+The lowered prices would be available to all U.S. consumers, not just Medicare, the government healthcare program for the elderly.

 The U.S. government in 2016 spent around $29 billion on prescription drugs in Medicare's Part B, which includes most injectable drugs, and nearly $100 billion in Part D, which covers pills and other drugs usually dispensed in pharmacies.